BruceLee0718/SSFSCRD/README.md

-If these code is helpful for you, please cite the following papers:
+If this code is helpful for you, please cite the following papers:
 **BibTex Format:**<br />
 ```
 @article{zhao2020spectral,